kecorradine/ops-docs/README.md

 # Operational Documentation

-This repository contains documentation for the release management system and operational documentation.
+This repository contains documentation for deploying the release management system and operational documentation.

 ## Services quick links